Engels | Dutch

 The C.G.
 Jung Library is a non-profit organization.
 All available funds are devoted to the preservation and expansion of the collection.

-The library finances its activities primarily through the contributions of the IVAP and the NAAP; secondly with donations and the sale of books, which are obtained as gifts, but fall beyond the scope of the collection.
+The library finances its activities primarily through the contributions of the IVAP; secondly with donations and the sale of books, which are obtained as gifts, but fall beyond the scope of the collection.